Skip to content

 • Civil-Military Relations and Disaster Response (2014)

-• Student-directed, bringing over thirty outside students from four other universities to Tufts
+• Student-directed, bringing over 40+ students from other universities to Tufts

 • Includes keynote speakers, panels, breakout sessions, and an extended simulation.